Engagement is everything on Instagram.

 All of these content formats are there for a reason – for you to use.

-So, experiment.
 If you notice that your engagement rate is low with a certain form of content, switch it up.

 Say, for example, you are used to posting single photos, why not try posting carousels for a change?